PatrickSchroeder98/jobhunt_email_classifier/README.md

 ## Technologies used
-* Python programming language.
+* Python programming language
-* Scikit-learn NLP Libraries.
+* Scikit-learn NLP Modules
+* Pandas
+* Black
-* Pandas.
+* Unittest

 ## Tests
 The project will include a comprehensive set of tests to ensure that all functionalities are working correctly.